Drag13/WhenDo/README.md

 Output should be `i am true`

-Also you can use pass a parameters that will be send to the handler.
+Also you can pass a parameters that will be send to the handler.

 ``` javascript
 const wd = require('@drag13/when-do');